404 by Province

 Appendix 1 – Driver Qualification Letter

-Appendix 2 - Letter to the MTO Deputy Registrar of Motor Vehicles
+Appendix 2 – Cover Letter to MTO Registrar

 Appendix 3 – Vehicle Equivalency Table

-1. On 2 June 2014, DND / CAF and Société de l'assurance automobile du Québec (SAAQ) entered into an agreement enabling military members to obtain a Quebec Civilian Driver’s Licence up to and including the equivalent class identified on their DND 404.
-SAAQ will recognize DND 404 licence class 1, 2, 3 or 4A, 4B, and 4C including Air Brakes for current military members who are Quebec residents only.
+On 2 June 2014, the Department of National Defence (DND) and Canadian Armed Forces (CAF), along with Société de l'assurance automobile du Québec (SAAQ), signed an agreement allowing military members to obtain a Quebec civilian driver’s licence up to and including the equivalent class identified on their DND 404.

-2. In order to obtain an equivalent class Quebec licence, the member must provide the following to any local SAAQ office:
+To obtain a Quebec licence, members must present the following at a local SAAQ office:

 Road Safety Section